summer-solutions/orm/README.md

  As you can see orm is not using null values like sql.NullString.
-Simply set empty string "" and orm will convert it to null in database.
+Simply set empty string "" and orm will convert it to null in database if needed.

  By default entity is not cached in local cache or redis, to change that simply use key "redisCache" or "localCache" in "orm" tag for "Orm" field: